 Original issue discount is treated as compounding semiannually, at a rate determined by reference to the yield to maturity of each individual OID Bond, on days that are determined by reference to the maturity date of such OID Bond.
-The amount treated as original issue discount on such OID Bond for a particular semiannual accrual period is equal to (a) the product of (i) the yield to maturity for such OID Bond (determined by compounding at the close of each accrual period) and (ii) the amount that would have been the tax basis of such OID Bond at the beginning of the particular accrual period if held by the original purchaser, (b) less the amount of any interest payable for such OID Bond during the accrual period.
+The amount treated as original issue discount on such OID Bond for a particular semiannual accrual period is equal to (a) the product of (i) the yield to maturity for such OID Bond (determined by compounding at the close of each accrual period) and (ii) the amount that would have been the tax basis of such OID Bond at the beginning of the particular accrual period.
 The tax basis for purposes of the preceding sentence is determined by adding to the initial public offering price on such OID Bond the sum of the amounts that have been treated as original issue discount for such purposes during all prior periods.
-If such OID Bond is sold between semiannual compounding dates, original issue discount that would have been accrued for that semiannual compounding period for federal income tax purposes is to be apportioned in equal amounts among the days in such compounding period.
+If such OID Bond is sold between semiannual compounding dates, original issue discount that would have been accrued for that semiannual compounding period.

-Owners of OID Bonds should consult their tax advisors with respect to the determination and treatment of original issue discount accrued as of any date and with respect to the state and local tax consequences of owning a OID Bond.
+Owners of OID Bonds should consult their tax advisors with respect to the determination and treatment of original issue discount accrued as of any date and with respect to the state and local tax consequences of owning an OID Bond.
 Subsequent purchasers of OID Bonds that purchase such bonds for a price that is higher or lower than the "adjusted issue price" of the bonds at the time of purchase should consult their tax advisors as to the effect on the accrual of original issue discount.

 Original Issue Premium.
-The Tax-Exempt Bonds that have an original yield below their respective interest rates, as shown on the inside cover of this Official Statement (collectively, the "Premium Bonds"), are being sold at a premium.
+The Bonds that have an original yield below their respective interest rates, as shown on the inside cover of this Official Statement (collectively, the "Premium Bonds"), are being sold at a premium.
 An amount equal to the excess of the issue price of a Premium Bond over its stated redemption price at maturity constitutes premium on such Premium Bond.
 A purchaser of a Premium Bond must amortize any premium over such Premium Bond's term using constant yield principles, based on the purchaser's yield to maturity (or, in the case of Premium Bonds callable prior to their maturity, generally by amortizing the premium to the call date, based on the purchaser's yield to the call date and giving effect to any call premium).
 As premium is amortized, the amount of the amortization offsets a corresponding amount of interest for the period, and the purchaser's basis in such Premium Bond is reduced by a corresponding amount resulting in an increase in the gain (or decrease in the loss) to be recognized for federal income tax purposes upon a sale or disposition of such Premium Bond prior to its maturity.
 Even though the purchaser's basis may be reduced, no federal income tax deduction is allowed.
 Purchasers of the Premium Bonds should consult their tax advisors with respect to the determination and treatment of premium for federal income tax purposes and with respect to the state and local tax consequences of owning a Premium Bond.

 Market Discount.
-A purchaser (other than a person who purchases a Tax-Exempt Bond upon issuance at the issue price) who buys a Tax-Exempt Bond at a discount from its principal amount will be subject to the market discount rules of the Code.
+A purchaser (other than a person who purchases a Bond upon issuance at the issue price) who buys a Bond at a discount from its principal amount will be subject to the market discount rules of the Code.
 In general, the market discount rules of the Code treat principal payments and gain on disposition of a debt instrument as ordinary income to the extent of accrued market discount.
-Each potential investor should consult his tax advisor concerning the application of the market discount rules to the Tax-Exempt Bonds.
+Each potential investor should consult his tax advisor concerning the application of the market discount rules to the Bonds.